Bel Ombre, Mauritius: Bel Ombre Nature Reserve

 The Bel Ombre Nature Reserve, (formerly known as Heritage Nature Reserve, changed in 2022) is a nature reserve in Bel Ombre.
 It is the largest nature reserve in Mauritius, being 1,300 ha.
 It fairly looks like the African savannah.

 La Resèrve Golf links

-La Resèrve Golf Links is a golf course connected to Bel Ombre Nature Reserve and was opened on December 2023.
+La Resèrve Golf Links is a golf course connected to Bel Ombre Nature Reserve and was opened in December 2023.
 It includes 2 lakes; Digue Rouillard and A. Dennis Taylor Dam.

 Frédérica Nature Reserve

 The Frédérica Nature Reserve is a reserve that forms part of Bel Ombre Nature Reserve.

-It includes the Frèdèrica Lodge, a lodge used for hunters, and the Frédérica Old Sugar Mill, used from 1855-1874.
+It includes the Frèdèrica Lodge, a lodge used for hunters, and the Frédérica Old Sugar Mill, used from 1855 to 1874.
 It includes 2 biomes, the endemic forests and grasslands.
 There are 3 viewpoints; the Frédérica Viewpoint, the Dalsing Viewpoint and the Viewpoint des Cipayes.

 There are two waterfalls; Cascade Frédérica, where you can have a picnic and swim, and Cascade l'Exemple, also where you can swim.